e-clearing-net/OCHP/OCHP.md

 # Types

-The defined types have either to be filled with a valid value or - where allowed - left out in the SOAP tree.
+The defined types have either to be filled with a valid value or - where allowed - left out in the SOAP tree, they cannot be empty.